 MEG Energy plays an active role in connecting its growing production to market demand through a 50% ownership in the Access Pipeline.

-Running 345 kilometres between MEG’s Christina Lake Project and the Edmonton-area upgrading, refining and transportation hub, the recently expanded Access system includes two pipelines:
+Access Pipeline is a 345-kilometre dual line running between MEG’s Christina Lake Project and the Edmonton-area upgrading, refining and transportation hub, where the Access Sturgeon terminal is located.

 Plans call for the previous 24-inch blended product line to be reversed, increasing the volume of diluent that MEG can move from the Edmonton hub to its production facilities.